spxrogers/spxrogers.github.io/about.md

 permalink: /about/
 ---

-Austinite (UT CS Class of 2016)
+NYC'er

-Passionate software engineer and budding entrepreneur
+Passionate software engineer currently tinkering away

 feel free to say hi, and here's how ...